ti-cortex-m4/demo-java-completablefuture/doc/article.md

-*   if a method has a structure like `something(...)` then the new stage is executed by the default facility (that can be synchronous or asynchronous).
+*   if a method has a signature like `something(...)` then the new stage is executed by _the default facility_ (that can be synchronous or asynchronous).
-*   if a method has a structure like `somethingAsync(...)` then the new stage is executed by the default asynchronous facility.
+*   if a method has a signature like `somethingAsync(...)` then the new stage is executed by _the default asynchronous facility_.
-*   if a method has a structure like `somethingAsync(..., Executor)` then the new stage is executed by the supplied `Executor`.
+*   if a method has a signature like `somethingAsync(..., Executor)` then the new stage is executed by the supplied `Executor`.

 If stages are independent and so can be executed in parallel, the asynchronous execution can give a significant performance improvement (of course if you have enough processor cores).
 However, if tasks are short (hundreds of milliseconds), then context switching between threads can introduce significant overhead.

->Note that the _default facility_ and the _default asynchronous facility_ are specified by `CompletionStage` implementations, not by the interface itself.
-Looking ahead, the `CompletableFuture` implementation of the `CompletionStage` interface uses the thread that completes the stage as the _default facility_ and `ForkJoinPool.commonPool()` as the _default asynchronous facility_.
+Note that _the default facility_ and _the default asynchronous facility_ are specified by `CompletionStage` implementations, not by the interface itself.
+Looking ahead, the `CompletableFuture` implementation of the `CompletionStage` interface uses the thread that completes the stage as _the default facility_ and `ForkJoinPool.commonPool()` as _the default asynchronous facility_.